The Garden Grazer

 Notes

-*Noodles: I use Chickapea brand oven ready no-boil noodles that are gluten-free.
-If not using no-boil noodles, you will need to cook the noodles ahead of time according to package instructions, leaving al dente (slightly firm).
+*Noodles: I either use Jovial or Chickapea brand gluten-free noodles.
+These are both oven-ready (no-boil) noodles.
+If you're not using no-boil noodles, you'll need to cook the noodles ahead of time according to package instructions, leaving al dente (slightly firm).

 Oil-free: Use the oil-free sauté method and a marinara sauce with no added oil.